mato-m/kmeans-wine/README.md

-# KMeans in wine clustering
+# KMeans - Wine data clustering
 #### Dataset
 The used [dataset](https://www.kaggle.com/datasets/harrywang/wine-dataset-for-clustering) is downloaded from Kaggle.
 This dataset gives information about various parameters of wine.
 The data needs to be grouped into different clusters based on its values.